systemresearch-iitpkd/Medical-Image-Datasets/Fundus_Images/README.md

-Images folder contains retinal fundus images belonging to 3 categories: healthy, diabetic retinopathy, and glaucoma.
-Name of each image denotes the class, _h_ for healthy, _dr_ for diabetic retinopathy, and _g_ for glaucoma.
+- Images folder contains retinal fundus images belonging to 3 categories: healthy, diabetic retinopathy, and glaucoma.
+- Name of each image denotes the class, _h_ for healthy, _dr_ for diabetic retinopathy, and _g_ for glaucoma.
+- Contains 15 images of healthy patients, 15 images of patients with diabetic retinopathy and 15 images of glaucomatous patients.
+- Images are of .jpg file extension.

-More details can be found in the [paper](http://www5.informatik.uni-erlangen.de/Forschung/Publikationen/2013/Budai13-RVS.pdf) and in the [link](https://www5.cs.fau.de/research/data/fundus-images/)
+- Images are taken from the [link](https://www5.cs.fau.de/research/data/fundus-images/) and more details can be found in the [paper](http://www5.informatik.uni-erlangen.de/Forschung/Publikationen/2013/Budai13-RVS.pdf).